 Have afternoon tea at The Lonely Tree Café

-Located on the opposite bank of the river, Bambu Hotel (pictured) is a beautifully restored colonial-era villa.
-While we preferred to stay closer to town, it was worth dropping in for a poolside drink if only to admire the hotel lobby’s tiled floors.
+Located on the opposite bank of the river, Bambu Hotel is a beautifully restored colonial-era villa.
+Even if you’re not staying here, it’s worth dropping in for a poolside drink if only to admire the hotel lobby’s press-tiled floors.

 Drink coffee at Kinyei Café

 Managed by Feel Good Coffee, Kinyei is owned by its Khmer staff and offers a vocational training program for local youth.
 They also make the best coffee in town!